mkolakowski/mkolakowski.github.io/_posts/2024-07-24-Setup-Hyper-V-Virtual-Switch-Using-Teamed-Network.md

   - Server 2022
 ---

+In this post we will show how to setup network teaming in a hyper v switch

 ## Create Network Team
 1. Open Windows Server Manager and click on Local Server then NIC Teaming